dpa99c/cordova-launch-review/README.md

 # Overview

-This Cordova/Phonegap plugin for iOS and Android launches the native store app in order for the user to leave a review.
+Cordova/Phonegap plugin for iOS and Android to assist in leaving user reviews/ratings in the App Stores.

-- On Android, the plugin opens the the app's storepage in the Play Store where the user can leave a review by pressing the stars to give a rating.
-- On iOS, the plugin opens the app's storepage in the App Store and automatically opens the dialog for the user to leave a rating or review.
+- Launches the platform's App Store page for the current app in order for the user to leave a review.
-- On iOS 10.3 and above, the plugin supports the [native in-app rating dialog](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview) which allows a user to rate your app without needing to open the App Store.
+- On iOS 10.3 and above, invokes the [native in-app rating dialog](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview) which allows a user to rate your app without needing to open the App Store.

 The plugin is registered on [npm](https://www.npmjs.com/package/cordova-launch-review) (requires Cordova CLI 5.0.0+) as `cordova-launch-review`